 - A challenge.
 This varies between talking, doing, writing, reflecting.
 This is a Conclusion (C4) activity.

 We feel that if you follow each of the steps you might get very close to an in-person training experience.
-Our first course on Leadership has been published.
-The section on Listening is available for free.
+We have some free courses and module available.
 Take a look to see how you think this compares to in person training.

 Here are some TED talks on online education and why you should care 🙂